I have researched most Android, iOS and Windows phones extensively but the market is forever changing.

 Travel photography with a mirrorless camera

-Sony, in my opinion, are the best manufacturer at the moment in regards to travel photography.
-Most of their current generation mirrorless cameras allow an external USB power source to be used not only for charging but also to power the unit.
-This applies to the Sony a6500 and the Sony a7sII or the Sony a7rII.
+The Sony a7rII is the best camera for travel photography at the moment, in my opinion.
+Most of Sony’s current generation mirrorless cameras allow an external USB power source to be used not only for charging but also to power the unit.
+This applies to the Sony a6500, Sony a7sII, Sony a7rII and the Sony a9.
 Without meaning to delve too deep into Sony cameras, this article assumes your camera only has one memory card slot.
-If your camera has two card slots, this changes my argument entirely.
+If your camera has two card slots like the Sony a9, this changes my argument entirely.

-There are various features found within phones that a travel photographer, whether professional or amateur, will find useful on long hikes such as the Pacific Crest Trail:
+There are various features found within phones that a travel photographer, whether professional or amateur, will find useful on long hikes such as the Pacific Crest Trail, Continental Divide Trail, Appalachian trail, and whatnot:

 - GPS navigational and Geotagging features